 Now you want to know how to get the most bang for your buck and maximize the effectiveness, and ROI of your campaign.
 To ensure that every penny is put to good use, you need to find the right influencers and carefully plan your strategy.How much you spend on your campaign depends largely on the type of influencers you choose to work with.
 You have a couple different options.
 You could go with macro-influencers, who have a massive reach, and typically charge thousands of dollars per post.
 Or micro-influencers, who have a smaller reach, but only charge a few hundred bucks for a sponsored post.

 Micro vs Macro: Who’s Right for Your Influencer Marketing Campaign?

 Not sure which type of influencers will be the most effective for your campaign?
-Below, we’ll compare the differences, and unique benefits of macro and micro-influencers to help you maximize your influencer marketing ROI.
+Below, we’ll compare the differences, and unique benefits of micro and macro-influencers to help you maximize your influencer marketing ROI.

 1. Micro vs Macro – Engagement

 One of the most significant differences is the fact that micro-influencers have much better engagement rates than macro-influencers.